 15. Enjoy the Budapest Spring Festivals

 The real festival season only kicks off in the summer, but spring has some really nice stuff up its sleeves, too!
 The good thing about spring festivals is that they are a lot mellower and cheaper than their big summer sisters and brothers.
 Plus they bring a lot of variety in programs, music and shows.
 Here are two of them for you to enjoy:

-Budapest Tavaszi Fesztivál (Budapest Spring Festival) – The Budapest Spring Festival is a huge event taking place all across the city, at multiple venues between March 30th and April 22nd.
+Budapest Tavaszi Fesztivál (Budapest Spring Festival) – The Budapest Spring Festival is a huge event taking place all across the city, at multiple venues between April 5th and April 22nd.
 It basically exists to make sure you’ll never get bored for a whole entire month.
 See a multitude of concerts, join a walking tour, listen to a reading or see a theatre show.
 Many events do have require a fee but there are lots of free ones, too.
 You’ll sure to find something that matches your taste and budget.
-Cannot decide?
-Here is a good list of this year’s Spring Festival Highlights for you.

-Budapest100 – If you’re after something truly unique, mark May 5 & 6 in your calendar, as that’s when the girls and guys of Budapest100 (a community concentrating on Budapest’s often not-so-obvious beauty that surrounds us every day) opens the doors to inner courtyards and city squares that are usually not open to the public on any other day of the year.
+Budapest100 – If you’re after something truly unique, mark May 4 & 5 in your calendar, as that’s when the girls and guys of Budapest100 (a community concentrating on Budapest’s often not-so-obvious beauty that surrounds us every day) opens the doors to Budapest’s most interesting Bauhaus buildings that are usually not open to the public on any other day of the year.
 An absolute must-see for real Budapest lovers and an unforgettable opportunity you should definitely grab.

 16. Cruise the Danube